kyupad/kyupad-frontend/CONTRIBUTING.md

 ## Contact

-If you have questions or need further assistance, feel free to contact us at hi@duongnamtruong.com.
+If you have questions or need further assistance, feel free to contact us at noahduong@kyupad.xyz.

 Thank you for contributing to NextJS Boilerplate!